Dn-Programming-Core-Management/Dn-Wiki/Dn-FT module format.md

 - This document aims to cover all known versions of the module format of FamiTracker, 0CC-FamiTracker, and Dn-FamiTracker.
 - As such, the information will be very dense and wordy.
 In order to parse this, you have to keep two things in mind:

-### Program version
+	- ***Program version***
 		- Keep in mind the program version for analysis.
+		- For example:
-- For example, I want to review the module format of FamiTracker v0.4.0 stable.
+			- I want to review the module format of *FamiTracker v0.4.0 stable*.

-### Block version
+	- ***Block version***
 		- After choosing the relevant program version, use the version chart to identify the block versions used.
 		- Now, when reading a block format, choose the corresponding row to the version you have in mind.
+		- For example:
-- For example, I need to analyze the `INSTRUMENTS` block.
-Since I have chosen FamiTracker v0.4.0 for my analysis, Its block version is 5.
+			- I need to analyze the *`INSTRUMENTS` block*.
+			- Since I have chosen FamiTracker v0.4.0 for my analysis, its block version is *5*.

 ### Module version

 - Sometimes, data formats change depending on module version.
 For instance, the row index in the [Patterns block](Dn-FT%20module%20format.md#Row%20Data) has a different data type depending on the module version or the block version.
-- The module version doesn't necessarily change in sync with the program version.
+- The module version *doesn't necessarily change in sync* with the program version.
+	- For example:
-- For example, the module version of FamiTracker v0.4.0 is `0x0430`.
+		- The module version of FamiTracker v0.4.0 is `0x0430`.

 ### All together now